I grant thou wert not married to my Muse,

 processes is more in keeping with the content of the other sonnets.

-warns the youth about the self-serving praise of the rivals and argues instead
+warns the youth about the self-serving praise of the lesser Poets and argues instead

 for an understanding based in the natural dynamic of life.
 Sonnet 87 is a